 Help with the assessment

-You can do the fire risk assessment yourself with the help of standard fire safety advice documents.
+You can do the fire risk assessment yourself with the help of standard fire safety risk assessment guides.

 Your local fire and rescue authority might be able to give you advice if you’re not sure your risk assessment’s been carried out properly.
 However, they can’t carry out risk assessments for you.